Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Matthew J. Simoncini - Lear Corp.

 Yeah.
-We're in development on both sides of the pan (48:12) with multiple carmakers.
+We're in development on both sides of the pond with multiple carmakers.
 That's about all I want to say.
-We're in preproduction development with several luxury automakers on both sides of the pan (48:22).
+We're in preproduction development with several luxury automakers on both sides of the pond.
 So, that's about all I want to say about it at this point.

 Brian A. Johnson - Barclays Capital, Inc.

 Okay.
-And secondly, and as you think about fitting into the broader world of automotive supply, is there strategic value you could see of more diversified parts company getting from Lear that would complement other products sets, whether it was something like infotainment mentioned earlier, interiors, which historically have been not attractive but seems to be improving or just kind of a general move to outsourcing more modules of the car?
+And, secondly, and as you think about fitting into the broader world of automotive supply, is there strategic value you could see of more diversified parts company getting from Lear that would complement other product sets, whether it was something like infotainment mentioned earlier, interiors, which historically have been not attractive but seems to be improving or just kind of a general move to outsourcing more modules of the car?

 Matthew J. Simoncini - Lear Corp.

-No. I think there's ample opportunity to grow the business faster than the market overall with the two products we're in, both of them have kind of extensions that could make sense, getting better in connectors.
-Some other components that would go into seats.
-I don't really see adding a third leg or an over unifying leg, if you will, between the two of them like infotainment, if you will.
+No. I think there's ample opportunity to grow the business faster than the market overall with the two products we're in.
+Both of them have kind of extensions that could make sense, getting better in connectors, some other components that would go into seats.
+I don't really see adding a third leg or an over-unifying leg, if you will, between the two of them like infotainment, if you will.
 I don't think we need to do that.
 I think there are spokes that are well-entrenched there already that do a great job.
 And I just don't see the returns for our shareholders by doing that.
-So, we're pretty happy with the product the way it is.
-The product lines the way it is right now.
+So, we're pretty happy with the product the way it is – the product lines the way it is right now.

 Brian A. Johnson - Barclays Capital, Inc.